-You have a stunning new design for your site, you have loads of content you’ve spent many hours creating and the user behaviour statistics are also pretty good.
+You have a stunning new design for your site, you have loads of content you’ve spent many hours creating and the user behavior statistics are also pretty good.
 But how sure are you that users perceive the purpose of a specific page as your team meant them to?
-There is a quick way how to find out — 5 seconds usability test.
+There is a quick way how to find out — the 5-second usability test.

 After reading the methodology, some might ask if 5 seconds are enough to evaluate the page to decide on the next actions.
-Even though you can’t rely just on the results of 5 seconds test, the 3 facts below of how users perceive websites should convince you that the research method is effective.
+Even though you can’t rely solely on the results of a 5-second test, the 3 facts below of how users perceive websites should convince you that the research method is effective for gathering important insights.

 Secondly, the first impression is made in 50ms which means that there is only one chance to convince a user that the website has something for them.